seanpm2001/Domainiac/Dev/Todo/2023/OldVersions/English/USA/README.txt

 # Domainiac todo (2023 goals)

-- [ ] Daily maintenance (worked on for 4 total days (non-consecutive) as of 2023, Sunday, May 14th) I have chosen to update this repository once every 2 days
+- [ ] Daily maintenance (worked on for 5 total days (non-consecutive) as of 2023, Tuesday, May 16th) I have chosen to update this repository once every 2 days
 - - [x] 2023, Monday, May 8th
 - - [x] 2023, Wednesday, May 10th
 - - [x] 2023, Friday, May 12th
 - - [x] 2023, Sunday, May 14th
+- - [x] 2023, Tuesday, May 16th
 - - [ ] ...
 - [x] Workflows
 - - [x] Super linter